dotnet/machinelearning-samples/samples/csharp/getting-started/AnomalyDetection_CreditCardFraudDetection/Readme.md

 ## ML Task - [Anomaly Detection](https://en.wikipedia.org/wiki/Anomaly_detection)

 Anomaly (or outlier) detection is the identification of rare items, events or observations which raise suspicions by differing significantly from the majority of the data.
 Typically the anomalous items will translate to some kind of problem such as bank fraud, a structural defect, medical problems or errors in a text.

+If you would like to learn how to detect fraud using binary classification, visit the [Binary Classification Credit Card Fraud Detection sample](../BinaryClassification_CreditCardFraudDetection).

 ## Solution